 How Do I Start a Spending Diary?

-To get you started, you can get a FREE Spending Diary sheet by signing up below.
-You will instantly receive an email which the link to the PDF file which you can download and use as many times as you like.
+To get you started, sign up below for your FREE Spending Diary sheet.
+This is a PDF file which you can download and use as many times as you like.
 Just print out the file and begin tracking your spending.